When a sinusoidal voltage E = 200 sin 314 t is applied to a resistor of 10 Ω resistanc

 Question

-When a sinusoidal voltage E = 200 sin 314 t is applied to a resistor of 10 Ω resistance, the current flowing through the resistor can be calculated using Ohm's law, which states that the current I through a conductor between two points is directly proportional to the voltage V across the two points, Knowee AI is a powerful AI-powered study tool designed to help you to solve study problem.
+When a sinusoidal voltage E = 200 sin 314 t is applied to a resistor of 10 Ω resistance, the current flowing through the resistor can be calculated using Ohm's law, which states that the current I through a conductor between two points is directly proportional to the voltage V across the two points, and inversely proportional to the resistance R between them.
+This is mathematically represented as I = V/R.

 Similar Questions